calistad/Amazon_reviews_analysis/README.md

 ## Overview

-This analysis is analyze customer's previous reviews and then to predict future consumer's sentimental.
+This project is to analyze customers' previous reviews and then predict future consumers' sentiments.

 ### Purpose
-Is it possible to analyze customer's sentiment using **Neural Network** and **Natural Language Processing** techiniques, so the company can provide appropriate actions to improve customer's satisfications?
+Is it possible to analyze customer sentiment using **Neural Network** and **Natural Language Processing** techniques, so the company can provide appropriate actions to improve customer satisfaction?

 ## Results